Marty Saybrooke: 1992–97

 Marty's life is forever changed when she meets cocky Llanview University defensive back Todd Manning and has a one-night stand with him.
+He rejects her immediately after the encounter, and she becomes bitter.
 Ladies' man Todd learns he has met his match when the flighty Marty rejects him the next day.
 Todd still pursues her, but Marty does not give in to his boorish and chauvinistic advances.
 A bitter resentment and rivalry develops between the two, particularly after Marty agrees to be Todd's tutor.
-Todd fails a crucial course due to lack of studying, and irrationally blames Marty for his failure, while still stung by her romantic rejection of him.
+Todd fails a crucial course due to lack of studying, is unable to stay on the football team, and he irrationally blames Marty for his failure, while still stung by her romantic rejection of him.
+He tells Marty's then-boyfriend that he and Marty slept together the night she was tutoring him, and Suede broke up with Marty, but Todd wasn't done with his revenge.
 His anger having reached a boiling point, Todd begins to plot the ultimate revenge on Marty.
 On May 10, 1993, when Marty becomes drunk at the "Spring Fling" party on campus, she is gang raped by Todd and two of his fraternity brothers, Zach Rosen and Powell Lord III.
-Marty eventually reports the rape, and Todd is arrested along with Zach, Powell, and Powell's distant cousin Kevin Buchanan (whom Marty mistakenly believes has also raped her).
+The day after, Marty runs to the aid of Reverend Andrew Carpenter, who takes her to get a rape exam.
+Marty refuses to press charges.
+Andrew, at first, accuses Suede of the rape, not knowing that Marty was gang raped.
+Marty eventually reports the rape after seeing the "four" boys at the country club, and Todd is arrested along with Zach, Powell, and Powell's distant cousin Kevin Buchanan (whom Marty mistakenly believes has also raped her).
+Marty has her doubts about Kevin's involvement, and he tries at every stop to convince her he is innocent, and that he was just trying to retrieve his keys that night.
 Placed on trial, the four men are represented by attorney Nora Hanen Gannon, ex-wife of District Attorney Hank Gannon and mother of Kevin's girlfriend Rachel Gannon.
 Nora believes Todd and the others are innocent and is clearly winning the trial, especially after Marty remembers that Kevin had nothing to do with the attack and exonerates him, which damages her case even further.
 Kevin, however, is grateful for Marty's confession and decides to help her win her case.
 He and Jason Webb (Dorian Lord's boyfriend at the time) find another young woman named Carol Swift, who reveals that Todd raped her as well.
-Disgusted, Nora intentionally causes a mistrial.
+Disgusted, Nora accidentally causes a mistrial.